Albania–Latvia relations

 Albania–Latvia relations are the bilateral relations between Albania and Latvia.
 Both countries are members of NATO, the Council of Europe and the Organization for Security and Co-operation in Europe.
 The diplomatic relations between Latvia and Albania were first established on 16 February 1928 and subsequently reinstated on 28 August 1991.
 Albania has a non resident ambassador in Warsaw.
 Latvia has a non resident ambassador in Rome.

-Latvia is a strong supporter of Albania's aspirations to become a member of the European Union and values Albania's contribution to NATO's Multinational Battle Group in Latvia.
+Latvia is a strong supporter of Albania's aspirations to become a member of the EU and values Albania's contribution to NATO's Multinational Battle Group in Latvia.

 Trade relations

 In 2023, trade between Albania and Latvia continued to grow, with Albania exporting $3.57M—mainly citrus, cabbages, and perfume plants—and Latvia exporting $2.75M, including broadcasting equipment and packaged medicaments.
 Over the past five years, Albanian exports to Latvia rose by an annualized rate of 56.3%, while Latvian exports to Albania increased by 23.4%.